“As we get older, it gets much harder to keep fit and stop the creeping weight gain…

 3 Start walking more

-One of the best exercises around and it’s free!
+One of the best exercises around, particularly in a lock down, and it’s free!
 Aim to go for a long walk every day – or several short ones (even a quick 10 minute walk has benefits if done often enough) if that works better.
 But don’t dawdle!
 Walk briskly to get the heart going a bit faster and a light sweat on.

 Remember, to lose weight your body has to use more energy over a sustained period of time than it takes in via food and drink.
 And moving around more is the easiest way of increasing the metabolic rate – walking alone will increase it by 200-300%.